 The blocks used by a file or directory entry are listed in their directory entry.
-As it is not possible to represent big files using a list of blocks, the blocks are structured to use multiple levels of indirection as file size increases.
+As it is not possible to represent big files using the list of blocks available in the directory entry, the blocks are structured to use multiple levels of indirection as the file size increases.

 A file's data blocks are identified by a tag of Tdata and that file's Qid.path.
 A directory's data blocks are identified by a tag of Tdentry and Qid.path of the child directory entry.
 (Is this quirky?
-Should the child's directory entry have a tag o the parent's Qid.path?)
+Should the child's directory entry have a tag with the parent's Qid.path?)